viince21/SendToUtils/src/README.md

 %Statement%
 pause
 ```

+## How to use
-3. Right click the file in explorer.
+1. Right click the file in explorer.
-4. Select **Send to**.
+2. Select **Send to**.
-5. Select the batch script.
+3. Select the batch script.